School offer for Special Educational Needs and/or Disabilities

 • Social, Emotional and Mental Health – attention deficit hyperactivity disorder, anxiety.

-Staff are trained on the needs of new children joining the school – this can include training from specialist agencies or consultants, as well as from our SENDCo or other staff with relevant expertise.
+Staff are trained according to the needs of new children joining the school – this can include training from specialist agencies or consultants, as well as from our SENCo or other staff with relevant expertise.
 SEND training forms part of the continuing professional development of all teachers and Learning Support Assistants and is organised in accordance with the needs of the children.
+Our school works closely with other local schools (sharing training opportunities) and outside experts, as well as hosting training here at St. Kentigern’s.
+The SENCo meets with other SENCos in the local area and attends cluster groups regularly to review and plan the training, guidance and advice that staff share across the cluster.

 Our school’s Accessibility Plan is on our school website and it outlines adaptations made to the building to meet particular needs and enhance learning.